2026 Wedding Predictions

 • Designed to align with the overall aesthetic

-• Fewer in props number, but higher in quality
+• Fewer props, but higher in quality/customization

 Wedding Branding Goes Beyond Invitations